Master of Health Sciences (MHS)

 - Use statistical reasoning and theory to deal effectively with non-standard statistical problems.

 The MHS program involves one year of coursework (64 units) in biostatistics and other courses.
 Students are required to take a year-end comprehensive written examination.
-Students must demonstrate competence in material covered by the courses in biostatistics 140.651-654, 646-649, and Principles of Epidemiology (340.601).
+Students must demonstrate competence in material covered by the courses in biostatistics 140.651-654, 646-649, and Epidemiologic Inference in Public Health (340.721).
 A culminating data analysis project, documenting the statistical ideas and skills developed in the coursework, is also required.
-To view the MHS program learning competencies click here.

 - Advanced degree in the health sciences (ie: MD, PhD, etc.)